WoMeijerPhD/360-tangible-artifacts/README.md

-# Tangible 360° Video Artifact Toolkit
+# Tangi!
+## A tool for creating tangible 360° video artifacts
 This is the code for a website that helps create designers (and everyone else) create `tangible 360° video artifacts`.
 In order to share and collaborate on 360° video projects, we need a way to create tangible artifacts that represent the 360° video experience.

 ## What is a tangible 360° video artifact?